diwakarindoria/CarND-LaneLines-P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to get median of the block of lane line's length and compare this length with all detected lane line's or any white object's length.
-If this lenght is lesesr than average length, we can ignore this unwanted object.
+A possible improvement would be to get median of the list of lane lines block lengths.
+This averate length can be used to compare the length of all detected lane lines.
+During compare the lane line block lengths, If any block have more discrepancy in lenght, it can be consider as outer object from the lane line and can be ignored.
+This improvement can help to get more closer results.